-MT101 Machine Tool Processes I 3 credits (1 lec, 4 lec lab hrs/wk) Prerequisite(s): (WLD101)
+MT101 Machine Tool Processes I 3 credits (1 lec, 4 lec lab hrs/wk)

 Introduce machine tool technology including an overview of manual lathes and milling machines, drill presses and grinders and basic measurements.
 The function, basic operation and set-up will be studied.
 This course may be taken 1 time for credit.